LucianoScarpino/Navier_Stokes_PODNN_PINN_PODGalerkin/readme.md

 conda env update -f environment_full.yml --prune
 ```

-The custom `pypolydim` package must be installed separately, as explained in the next section.
+The custom `pypolydim` package **must be installed separately**, as explained in the next section.
 After the dependencies and `pypolydim` are installed, run:

 ```bash
 python main.py